 Although called a “Brief,” appellate submissions generally run from 20-50 pages, double-spaced, and contain tables of contents, tables of authorities, footnotes, and exhibits.
 They are rarely very “brief.”
 Appellate courts typically have page limits or word limits for briefs, which are set forth in the appellate rules and are strictly applied.

-Appellate brief writing involves both art and skill.
-There is skill in framing an argument, and art in presenting that argument to the court.
+Appellate brief writing involves both creativity and skill.
+There is skill in framing an argument and creativity in presenting that argument to the court.
 A winning appellate brief must be three things: it must be compelling, cogent, and clear.

 An appellate brief should also contain a conclusion that clearly explains what the appellant or appellee wants the court to do — affirm, reverse, dismiss, and/or remand to the trial court.